memtt/malt/README.md

-exe=                  ; Only apply malt on given exe (empty for all) childs=true           ; Instrument child processes or not enabled=true          ; Enable or disable MALT when threads start
+exe=                  ; Only apply malt on given exe (empty for all) childs=true           ; Instrument child processes or not enabled=true          ; Enable or disable MALT when threads start ranks=                ; Instrument only the given ranks from list as : 1,2-4,6

 [dump]
 on-signal=             ; Dump on signal.
 Can be comma separated list from SIGINT, SIGUSR1,